reasonset/altpostlocal/README.md

 `address` is email address *includes domain* like virtual(5).
 If domain is not included, matching is done by user name alone, regardless of domain.

 For example, `foo@example.com` matches `foo@exmaple.com` or with extension like `foo+bar@example.com`, and `foo` matches `foo@example.com`, `foo@example.net` or `foo`.

+Aliases are matched using the `String#downcase` method and **must be lowercase**.

+If an alias containing a domain is not matched, the address is matched excluding the domain.
+For this reason, addresses such as abuse and mailer-daemon, which need to capture mail but do not need to be configured by domain, can be written easily by writing only aliases that do not include a domain.

 ## Action